2018 Inductee Hollis Haff, 1967

 He then transferred to West Virginia University and was awarded a full football scholarship as a walk-on.
 He was the back-up tight end on West Virginia’s 15th ranked Peach Bowl championship team.

-He is currently the Founding Senior Pastor of New Community Church in Pennsylvania.
+Hollis was the Founding Senior Pastor of New Community Church in suburban Pittsburgh, where he has served for the past 20 years.
 He is married to Karen (Snyder) Haff (BHS Class of 1966) and they have three children, Holly Elizabeth Muchnok, Matthew Haff, and Heather Jo Silvia.
 He and Karen have 12 grandchildren and one great-grandchild.
-They reside in Gibsonia, PA.
+They reside in Gibsonia, PA

 Dennis Sabo introduces 1967 graduate Hollis Haff.